PriyanshuJajal/Word-Analyzer/README.md

 ---

 ## 💬 Feedback
-If you have any feedback, ideas, or suggestions, feel free to:
+If you have any feedback, ideas, or suggestions, feel free to:<br>
-Open an issue on GitHub Issues
+1.  an issue on GitHub Issues <br>
-Or connect on LinkedIn
+2. Or connect on LinkedIn

 ### Made with React & ❤️ by Priyanshu Jajal...